nginxinc/nginx-gateway-fabric/docs/control-plane-configuration.md

 The control plane only watches this single instance of the custom resource.
 If the resource is invalid per the OpenAPI schema, the Kubernetes API server will reject the changes.
-If the resource is deleted or deemed invalid by NGINX Kubernetes Gateway, an error Event is created in the `nginx-gateway` Namespace, and the default values will be used by the control plane for its configuration.
+If the resource is deleted or deemed invalid by NGINX Kubernetes Gateway, a warning Event is created in the `nginx-gateway` Namespace, and the default values will be used by the control plane for its configuration.
+Additionally, the control plane updates the status of the resource (if it exists) to reflect whether it is valid or not.

 ### Spec